President Donald Trump, surrogates blitz Minnesota in final days of campaign

-President Donald Trump is coming back to Minnesota for a Friday afternoon rally in Rochester, and his daughter Tiffany Trump will be in St. Paul on Saturday to campaign for her father.
+President Donald Trump is coming back to Minnesota for a Friday afternoon rally in the Rochester area, and his daughter Tiffany Trump will be in Woodbury on Saturday to campaign for her father.

 The Trump campaign announced his stop on Wednesday morning, amid a flurry of campaign appearances in battleground states around the country.
-The Minnesota rally is scheduled for 5 p.m. at the Rochester International Airport.
+The Minnesota rally is scheduled for 5 p.m. at McNeilus Steel in Dodge Center; it was moved after concerns the original site at Rochester International Airport could not accomodate a large enough crowd.

-In addition to the “Breakfast with Tiffany” event in St. Paul on Saturday morning, the campaign is also throwing a “Trump Pride” event on Saturday night in downtown Minneapolis.
+In addition to the “Breakfast with Tiffany” event in Woodbury on Saturday morning, the campaign is also throwing a “Trump Pride” event on Saturday night in downtown Minneapolis.

-Biden will also be in the Midwest on Friday, with campaign stops scheduled for Iowa and Wisconsin.
+Democratic challenger Joe Biden will also be in the Minnesota on Friday, with campaign stops scheduled for Iowa and Wisconsin.
 Trump is also campaigning in Wisconsin and Michigan on Friday.

 Trump carried Wisconsin, Michigan and Iowa in 2016 but lost Minnesota narrowly.
 Biden holds leads in polls of all four of those states, according to RealClearPolitics averages.